Satellite images show destruction at Russian air base in Crimea

 Ukrainian Brigadier General Oleksiy Hromov, said Russia had doubled its air strikes on Ukrainian positions since last week, but that the intensity of Russian airborne activity in the south had reduced after the destruction at the Crimean base.

-"As a result of the specified actions, the intensity of use of aviation on the southern front has somewhat decreased," he told a news conference.

-Ukraine drove Russian forces back from the capital Kyiv in March and from the outskirts of the second-largest city Kharkiv in May.
-Russia then captured territory in the east in huge battles that killed thousands of troops on both sides in June.
+Russia captured territory in the east in huge battles that killed thousands of troops on both sides in June.

 Since then front lines have been largely static, but Kyiv says it is preparing a big push to recapture the southern Kherson and Zaporizhzhia regions, the main slice of territory captured since the Feb.
 24 invasion that Moscow still holds.